rickardelmqvist/fractal/README.md

 # Fractal
-Simple javascript program that draws a mandelbrot fractal.
+Simple javascript program that draws a mandelbrot fractal, using mainly jQuery on a single html page.